Solar inverter: Combining phases

 It is important to contrast a native three-phase inverter with three single-phase micro-inverters wired to output in three-phase.
 The latter is a relatively common feature of most inverter designs, allowing you to connect three identical inverters together, each across a pair of wires in a three-phase circuit.
 The result is three-phase power, but each inverter in the system is outputting a single phase.
 These sorts of solutions do not take advantage of the reduced energy storage needs outlined above.

 Solar micro-inverters

 An Enphase Energy solar micro-inverter in the process of being installed.
 The ground wire is attached to the lug and the panel's DC connections are attached to the cables on the lower right.
 The AC parallel trunk cable runs at the top (just visible).

-Solar micro-inverter is an inverter designed to operate with a single PV module.
-The micro-inverter converts the direct current output from each panel into alternating current.
-Its design allows parallel connection of multiple, independent units in a modular way.

-Micro-inverter advantages include single panel power optimization, independent operation of each panel, plug-and play installation, improved installation and fire safety, minimized costs with system design and stock minimization.